Disproof of a conjecture by Erd\H{o}s and Guy on the crossing number of hypercubes: Concluding remarks

 \section{Concluding remarks}

-We first remark that for $n\in \{5,7,9\}$, the property of Conjunct-symmetric in constructing the drawing $\Gamma_n^*$ is not necessary for such an construction but for the simplifications of composition as we said before.
-The interested readers may find other different adjustments to obtain the drawing $\Gamma_n^*$ with the desired four properties.

-Another thing authentically worthy mentioning is that the upper bound given in Theorem \ref{Theorem main theorem} can be improved slightly by still applying that kind of adjustments associated with the Enclosed cycles when obtaining the drawing $\Gamma_{n+2}$ from $\widetilde{\Gamma}_{n+2}$ for odd number $n\geq 11$.
-In fact, for $n\geq 11$ there exists the drawing of $Q_n$ with Properties 1, 2 and 3 holding, in which we still can find several disjoint Enclosed cycles, say $\mathcal{C}_1,\ldots,\mathcal{C}_m$, unfortunately, with $V(\mathcal{C}_1)\cup\cdots\cup V(\mathcal{C}_m)\subsetneq V(Q_n)$.
-Theoretically, that would be insignificant since we have no general rule of finding those Enclosed cycles for all $n$.
-Indeed, the idea ``\emph{Enclosed cycles}'' essentially is just an improved variant of the method employed in \cite{FFSV08}.
-That is also why their construction can not be implemented inductively, even for $n=9$.
+We first remark that the drawing for $Q_n$ constructed in this manuscript is not optimal for $n\geq 11$, that is, the upper bound given in Theorem \ref{Theorem main theorem} can be improved slightly by still applying that kind of adjustments in Step 3 for the progress of obtaining $\Gamma_{n+2}$ from $\widetilde{\Gamma}_{n+2}$ for odd integers $n\geq 11$.
+In fact, for $n\geq 11$ we still can find several disjoint enclosed cycles, say $\mathcal{C}_1,\ldots,\mathcal{C}_m$ in $\Gamma_n^*$, unfortunately, with $V(\mathcal{C}_1)\cup\cdots\cup V(\mathcal{C}_m)\subsetneq V(Q_n)$.
+Theoretically, that would be insignificant since we have no general rule for finding those enclosed cycles for all $n\geq 11$.
+Indeed, the idea ``\emph{enclosed cycles}'' essentially is just an improved variant of the method employed in \cite{FFSV08}.
+The idea employed by L. Faria, C.M.H. de Figueiredo, O. S\'{y}kora, I. Vr\v{t}o in \cite{FFSV08} enlightened us to obtain the present drawing of $Q_n$ in this manuscript.
+So, the most important contribution on the Erd\H{o}s and Guy's problem was made by the four authors in \cite{FFSV08}.
+We remark that our drawing managed to use the idea of `a fundamental structure' to decrease the crossings furthermore.

-We also want to note that, even without applying that kind of adjustments associated with the Enclosed cycles for $n\in \{5,7,9\}$ in subsection 3.1, we still get the drawing of $Q_n$ with less crossings than the value conjectured by Erd\H{o}s and Guy.
-The only difference is that the parameter, $\epsilon_n$ in \eqref{equation computations for n=odd}, always takes zero.